Klarna IPO Countdown: Delayed Until Further Notice

 If you aim to pursue pre-IPO or IPO shares in a company like Klarna, maintain reasonable expectations — you may struggle to acquire ownership until after the IPO.

-If Klarna stock is on your radar, good luck.
+If the Klarna IPO is on your radar, good luck.
 Invest in pre-IPO and IPO companies with caution.